1910Genetics/FE_test/README.md

 # FE_test
-This is a test case including protein and small molecules for simulations."
+This is a test case including protein and small molecules for free energy simulations.